Shouguang Shandong, China Travel Guide

 Recommended, specifically if eating outside major restaurants.

-Consult a travel doctor 4-6 weeks before departure to discuss specific needs.
+See a travel physician 4-6 weeks before departure to discuss specific needs.

 Rabies is suggested for outdoor activities, animal contact, or extended rural stays.
-Japanese Encephalitis is also recommended for long-term travelers or those in rural areas during transmission season.
+A Mosquito-borne viral infection is also recommended for long-term travelers or those in rural regions in transmission season.

 A health declaration may be part of entry procedures.

 Air pollution can be a problem, especially in winter.
-Check daily air quality indexes (AQI).
+Check daily air purity indexes (AQI).
 Sensitive individuals might consider N95 masks.

 In summer, stay hydrated, wear lightweight clothing, and avoid strenuous activity midday.
 Cold/flu are prevalent in winter.